 This activity allows the students to engage in some basic ‘hands-on’ research on the Internet.
-This will give them a chance to practice using keyword search terms to locate useful information.
+This will allow them to practice using keyword search terms to locate helpful information.

 Organize the students into ‘research groups’ and provide the groups with a simple topic and a list of questions to research online.
 For example, the topic might be The Solar System, and some questions they might research could include: